2StepsFr0mHell/playground-wuj99giv/welcome.md

 Your program "plays" the game by reading the data sent by CodinGame on the Standard Input Stream and sending a command on the Standard Output Stream at every turn of the game until there is a winner or a end condition is met.

+The game is divided into several leagues.
+You start in the Wood leagues with a simplified version of the game.
+When ranking up, you'll be promoted to new leagues: Bronze, Silver, Gold and finally Legend.

 ## Getting Started

 I've chosen [Ghost in the Cell](https://www.codingame.com/multiplayer/bot-programming/ghost-in-the-cell) because it's simple enough and quite fun.
 Let's see how fast we can get to the Bronze league.
 I'd say it'll take you 30 minutes, maximum an hour.